 ACTIVE BEFORE INSERT POSITION 0

 if (NEW.ID is NULL) then NEW.ID = GEN_ID(TAG_DATA_ID_SEQ, 1);

 Selecting and configuring the data export module

 To write data to the Firebird database, use the "ODBC database" module.
 You can select it on the "Data export" tab (Figure 6).

 Figure 6: Selecting the data export module

-To configure the module, select it in the list, and then click the "Configure" button below the module list.
+To configure the module, select it in the list, and click the "Configure" button below the module list.

 Figure 7: Enabling writing to the database

 On the "Connection" tab (Figure 8), click the "Configure" button and add the System ODBC data source (Fig. 9 and 10).

 Figure 10: An example of configuring a connection with the local copy of the Firebird database